takeshi-codes/blog/src/posts/2021-04-24_long-time-no-see.md

 slug: 'long-time-no-see'
 date: '2021-04-24'
 title: 'Long Time No See'
+description: 'TL;DR: School has been killer this last semester'
 ---

 Been a hot minute since I blogged so figured I'd give an update.
 My Master's